psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 .. _maxNumCompThreads(): https://www.mathworks.com/help/matlab/ref/maxnumcompthreads.html

+Alternatively, the `-singleCompThread` option can be used when launching Matlab to limit it to a single process.
+This is especially notable as `maxNumCompThreads()` has been deprecated for awhile now.

-For various reasons, Matlab performs significantly (up to 50%) faster on our nodes with Intel CPUs than AMD CPUs.
+For various reasons, Matlab performs significantly faster (50% +) on nodes using Intel CPUs vs AMD CPUs.
 Our nodes are configured to advertise their CPU vendor.
-If speed is your concern, and you aren't limited by licensing, then limiting to nodes with Intel CPUs can be beneficial.
+If speed is your concern, and you aren't otherwise constrained by licensing, then limiting to nodes with Intel CPUs can be beneficial.
 To do so, add the following to your condor submit file::

     Requirements = CPUVendor == "Intel"